-- making a cash payment to Critical Elements of \$25,000 within a delay of five days following the execution of the Agreement (non-refundable) (condition fulfilled); - making a cash payment to Critical Elements of \$25,000 within a delay of five days following the receipt of the required approvals from the Exchange (condition fulfilled); - issuing to Critical Elements 5,000,000 common shares immediately following the receipt of the required approvals from the Exchange (condition fulfilled); and - incurring or funding Exploration Expenditures aggregating not less than \$1,300,000 (\$298,228 already been incurred) on the Bourier Property before December 31, 2022.
+- making a cash payment to Critical Elements of \$25,000 within a delay of five days following the execution of the Agreement (non-refundable) (condition fulfilled); - making a cash payment to Critical Elements of \$25,000 within a delay of five days following the receipt of the required approvals from the Exchange (condition fulfilled); - issuing to Critical Elements 5,000,000 common shares immediately following the receipt of the required approvals from the Exchange (condition fulfilled); and - incurring or funding Exploration Expenditures aggregating not less than \$1,300,000 (\$309,010 already been incurred as of the date of this MD&A, consisting of exploration and evaluation expenses, expenses related to the Bourier property claims and management fees) on the Bourier Property before December 31, 2022.
 As stipulated in the amended option agreement entered between the Company and Lomiko, see press release dated January 25, 2022 for more details.